Top 13 Things To Do On The Kiribati Island For Adventure And Relaxation

 Photo: Ximonic / Wikimedia Commons / Image For Representation Only

 When World War II started, Tarawa was the scene of one of the most intense battles in the Pacific.
 Today the island is the site of a fascinating array of war relics, such as abandoned bunkers, rusted tanks and shipwrecks along the edge of the shore.
-Visitors can learn about the history of the Battle of Tarawa and its judicious role in determining the war’s course with a guided tour.
+These relics are one of the most fascinating things to see in Kiribati Island where visitors can learn about the history of the Battle of Tarawa and its judicious role in determining the war’s course with a guided tour.
 All the while, walking through these historical sites will give a unique perspective of Kiribati’s past and a deep understanding of how resilient it is.

 4. Relaxing On Fanning Island’s Secluded Beaches